junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The two of them take their steps back cautiously together, step by step.

-"Now would be a really good time if you can just fly us out or use those other eyes you said you have."
-Dean says gloomily.
+"Now would be a really good time if you can just fly us out or use those other eyes you said you have," Dean says gloomily.

 "Or you can go, I'll keep staring at her."
 Cas offers.